Debbie Harry Biography

 Her solo album ‘Debravation’ was out in 1993.
 One of the singles from the album, ‘Strike Me Pink’ stirred much controversy due to the disturbing nature of its video which depicted a man drowning.
 The album was unsuccessful.

-After a gap of 14 long years, she brought out her album, ‘Necessary Evil’ in 2007.
+After a gap of 14 long years, she put out her album, ‘Necessary Evil’ in 2007.
 She promoted the album on Cyndi Lauper’s True Colors Tour where she performed a number of songs from the album.

 In addition to her singing career, she has also appeared in a number of films in small roles, the most notable ones being ‘Hairspray’ (1988), ‘Heavy’ (1995), ‘All I Want’ (2002), and ‘Elegy’ (2008).
+In 2014, she made an appearance in the operatic experimental film ‘River of Fundament’ directed by Matthew Barney and Jonathan Bepler.

 Major Works

 Blondie’s ‘Parallel Lines’ was their breakthrough album that catapulted the band to stardom.
-The album not only peaked at No.1 in the U.K. album chart, but also sold over 20 million copies worldwide.
+The album not only peaked at No.1 in the U.K. album chart but also sold over 20 million copies worldwide.

 ‘Eat to the Beat’, another No.1 hit in the U.K. was a multi-platinum album by the Blondie.
 The most successful singles from the album were ‘Dreaming’, ‘Union City Blue’ and ‘Atomic’.
 The album was one of Billboard's top 10 albums of 1980 in the U.S.